bwolleswinkel/DummyPyPi2/README.md

-# NCSim
+# DummyPyPi2
-Python package for simulation of Networked Control Systems (NCSs).
+Dummy package to test direct publishing from GitHub to PyPi